Riemannian Newton optimization methods for the symmetric tensor approximation problem: Introduction

 The paper is structured as follows.
-In \cref{Notation and preliminaries} we give the main notation and preliminaries. \Cref{Riemannian Newton optimization for the STA problem} describes the different steps of the construction of the Riemannian Newton with trust region scheme algorithm that we develop for the STA problem, called RNS-TR.
-In \cref{formulation}, we formulate the STA problem as a Riemannian least square optimization problem.
-In \cref{para}, we introduce the parameterization of the points on the Riemannian manifold that we use in the computation of the gradient vector and the Hessian matrix in \cref{computation}.
-In \cref{retraction1}, we present a retraction operator on the Veronese manifold with its analysis.
-In \cref{initial} we discuss the choice of the initial point in the iterative algorithm.
-Our new algorithm RNS-TR is presented in \cref{al2}.
+In \cref{Notation and preliminaries} we give the main notation and preliminaries.
+In \cref{non-defective}, we describe the set of non-defective rank-$r$ symmetric tensors.
+In subsection \ref{formulation}, we formulate the STA problem as a Riemannian least square optimization problem using the parametrization by weights and unit vectors.
+We compute explicitly the Riemannian gradient vector and the Hessian matrix in subsection \ref{computation} (the proofs are in \ref{append}) and describe the retraction in subsection \ref{retnr}.
+In subsection \ref{ver}, we describe the Riemannian Gauss--Newton method on the product of Veronese manifolds.
+We present in subsection \ref{retraction1} a new retraction operator on the Veronese manifold with its analysis.
+In subsection \ref{trust}, we recall the trust-region extension scheme, and prove under some regularity assumptions the convergence of the exact Riemannian Newton method with trust region steps to a local minimum of the distance function.
 Numerical experiments are featured in \cref{num}.
 The final section is for our conclusions and outlook.